 This lesson discusses when and how to use regression estimation.
-An example for using regression is given.
-Then we compare the regression estimate with simply using the sample mean, not taking advantage of the auxiliary information.
+An example of using regression is given.
+Then we compare the regression estimate by simply using the sample mean, not taking advantage of the auxiliary information.
 To illustrate that one has to choose the right model, we use the ratio estimate for the example even though the condition for using the ratio estimate was not satisfied.
-And, not surprisingly, ratio estimate performs poorly since it is not the appropriate model for that data set.
+And, not surprisingly, the ratio estimate performs poorly since it is not the appropriate model for that data set.

 Lesson 5: Ch.
 8.1 of Sampling by Steven Thompson, 3rd edition

-- compute the regression estimate and its estimated variance,
+- Compute the regression estimate and its estimated variance,

-- compute confidence interval based on regression estimate,
+- Compute confidence interval based on regression estimate,